mickem/nscp-docs/reference/windows/CheckSystem.rst

     ------------------- ----------------------------------------------------------------------------------------------------------
     delayed             If the service is delayed
     desc                Service description
+    is_trigger          If the service is has associated triggers
     legacy_state        Get legacy state (deprecated and only used by check_nt)
     name                Service name
     pid                 Process id
     start_type          The configured start type ()
     state               The current state ()
+    triggers            The number of associated triggers for this service
     state_is_ok()       Check if the state is ok, i.e. all running services are runningelayed services are allowed to be stopped)
     state_is_perfect()  Check if the state is ok, i.e. all running services are running
     count               Number of items matching the filter